Chandrashila: Accessibility

-From Chopta it is a 6 km trek.
+The travel route to Chopta from the nearest railway station or airport typically follows: Haridwar/Dehradun → Devprayag → Srinagar (Garhwal) → Dhari Devi → Rudraprayag → Kund Bridge → Ukhimath → Chopta.

 Trekking

-Chandrashila treks are one of the most popular treks among Indian trekking enthusiasts.
+Chandrashila trek is one of the most popular treks among Indian trekking enthusiasts.
 The trek to the peak is 5 km.
-The trek route that starts from Chopta takes one to Tungnath (highest Shiva temple in the world), from here it is a kilometre long, and a steep trek.
-Though shorter in distance, steep climbing makes this trek rigorous.
+The trek begins from Chopta to Tungnath (highest Shiva temple in the world), which is 3.
+5 km long trek route, from here, Chandrashila is 1.5 kilometer away, and a steep trek.
+Though shorter in distance but steep climbing makes this trek rigorous.

 This trek is undertaken throughout the year although during the winter season due to snowfall this trek becomes hard as road to Chopta is closed.
-Trekkers use a different route during this period (Deoria Tal - Duggalbitta - Tungnath - Chandrashila).
+Trekkers use a different route during this period (Deoria Tal – Duggalbitta – Tungnath – Chandrashila).